hsf-training/hsf-training-reana-webpage/_episodes/03-developing-serial-workflows.md

 ```
 {: .output}

-As we can see, the workflow run only the first command and the ``data.root`` file was well
+As we can see, the workflow ran only the first command and the ``data.root`` file was successfully
 generated.
 The final fitting step was not run and the final plot was not produced.

 ## Workflow runs